Jack Sikma: Legacy

 Sikma was a pioneer as one of the earliest sharp-shooting big men, a role that would become common after the turn of the 21st century.
 As a center, Sikma's distinct shot and uncharacteristic accuracy allowed him to play a role outside of the paint.
 His signature Sikma-1/Sikma-2 moves were key to future agile centers with agility and shooting touch.
 Instructional coach Pete Newell wrote on Sikma's signature move in his 2008 book, Playing Big as "baseline moves for loose defenses.
 Towards the end of his career where his lack of athleticism prevented Sikma from using his eponymous move and no other big men appeared to be able to replicate it, he stated that coaches were inquiring him about the technique, even though he believed it would be defunct upon his retirement.

 Sikma's overall strength and height, combined with his shooting ability and rebounding become a more common prototype long after his retirement, with protegees like Yao Ming and Kevin Love becoming quality players in the NBA.
 On a January 2019 NBA TV segment, former players Chris Webber, Isiah Thomas, and Kevin McHale discussed his unexpected influence on modern-day basketball play with a segment entitled, "Jack Sikma's moves still being used today", discussing common moves taller players have since adopted to utilize their shooting and passing abilities.
 The "stretch 5" has since become common in the NBA, with the number of three pointers made by centers sharply increasing.
 His Sikma moves remains widely taught in amateur basketball, including being one of College Basketball Hall of Fame coach Bo Ryan's five required skills for his team's big men, being cited by local, girls' basketball coaches in 2019, and being strongly touted by college players born well after Sikma's retirement.

 Personal life

 Sikma lived in Medina, Washington.
 A long-time Seattle-area resident, Sikma sold his mansion to Bill Gates in 1997 as a temporary residence while Gates's own mansion was being built.

 Sikma married Shawn Strickland, a model, in 1984.
-Their son, Luke, played for the University of Portland Pilots, and plays professionally in Germany.
+Their son, Luke, played for the University of Portland Pilots, and plays professionally in Greece.
 A younger son, Nate, played for the University of Hartford Hawks men's basketball team.

 American speed skater Bonnie Blair cited Sikma as an early sponsor before she won her Olympic medals.